SignPath/fdn-website/PySceneDetect.markdown

 permalink: /PySceneDetect/
 ---

-# PySceneDetect
+# Scene Cut/Transition Detection

-Scene Cut/Transition Detection
+PySceneDetect is a command-line application and a Python library for detecting shot changes in videos, and automatically splitting the video into separate clips.

 | Synopsis         |  |
 |------------------|--|